lmsilbaugh/Flint/README.md

 3. Send it to anyone — WhatsApp, SMS, email, anything
 4. They click it — Flint opens, they enter their name, you're connected
 5. Chat, call, and share files directly — device to device
+6. See typing indicators and read receipts in real time

 ### Group rooms
 1. Switch to the **Rooms** tab in the sidebar